kimfucious/netlify-forms-formik/README.md

 <Field type="hidden" name="bot-field" />
 ```

-> :point_up: PRO TIP: the relevant code to see how this works can be found in `/public/index.html` and `FormikForm.js` within this repo.
+> :point_up: The relevant code to see how this works can be found in `/public/index.html` and `FormikForm.js` within this repo.

 ## Adding ReCaptcha